Japanese Beetle Pest Alert

 Figure 3.
 Japanese beetle feeding damage.
 Photo courtesy Steven Katovich, USDA Forest Service, Bugwood.org

 Figure 4.
-Damage to turf caused by Japanese beetle larvae (grubs) feeding on roots.
+Damage to turf caused by Japanese beetle larvae (grubs) feeding on roots, and vertebrate damage from digging up turf.
 Photo courtesy M.G.
 Klein, USDA Agricultural Research Service, Bugwood.org

 - Surveillance - CFIA will be conducting an intensive trapping program for Japanese beetle in and around the infested area.
 This is important to determine where the beetle is present, and to monitor its spread.